Madlib

-Otis Jackson Jr. (born October 24, 1973), known professionally as Madlib, is an American DJ, music producer, multi-instrumentalist, and rapper.
-He is widely known for his collaborations with MF DOOM (as Madvillain), J Dilla (as Jaylib), and Freddie Gibbs (as MadGibbs).
-Madlib has described himself as a "DJ first, producer second, and MC last."
-His stage name is an acronym for "Mind Altering Demented Lessons In Beats".
+Otis Lee Jackson Jr. (born October 24, 1973), known professionally as Madlib, is an American DJ, record producer, and rapper.
+Critically acclaimed for his eclectic, sample-heavy production style, he is regarded as one of the most influential producers in modern hip-hop.
+His frequent collaborators include MF Doom (as Madvillain), J Dilla (as Jaylib), Freddie Gibbs (as MadGibbs), Talib Kweli, and Erykah Badu.

+Raised in Oxnard, California, Jackson began his career in music production in the early 1990s.
+He gained prominence as a member of the hip hop collective Lootpack and later formed the jazz-influenced group Yesterdays New Quintet.
+Jackson gained wider recognition for his collaboration with MF Doom under the name Madvillain, producing the critically acclaimed album Madvillainy (2004).
+He was also credited for his work on "The Unseen" (2000) under his alter ego Quasimoto.

+As a producer, Jackson has worked on numerous critically acclaimed projects.
+He produced the entirety of Freddie Gibbs' Piñata (2014) and Bandana (2019), both of which received widespread critical acclaim.

+Madlib is the founder of the record label Madlib Invazion.
+His work often incorporates elements of jazz and world music.

 Early life

-Otis Jackson Jr. was born on October 24, 1973, in Oxnard, California, to musician parents Otis Jackson, Sr. and Dora Sinesca Jackson.
+Otis Lee Jackson Jr. was born on October 24, 1973, in Oxnard, California, to musician parents Otis Jackson Sr. and Dora Sinesca Jackson.
 He sampled his first song at 11 years old, sourced from his father's collection.
 His younger brother is the producer and rapper Michael "Oh No" Jackson.
 His uncle is the jazz trumpeter Jon Faddis.
 He was raised in Oxnard, where he began his music career.

-Music career
+Career

 1993–1998: Early career

-In the early 1990s, Madlib formed a loose-knit collective composed of rappers who worked with him in his Oxnard-based "Crate Diggas Palace" studio.
+In the early 1990s, Madlib formed a loose-knit collective composed of rappers who worked with him in his Oxnard-based Crate Diggas Palace (CDP) studio.
 This collective was composed primarily of his friends, and became known as CDP.
-The crew included affiliated artists such as Madlib's younger brother Oh No, Kankick, Dudley Perkins aka Declaime, M.E.D. aka Medaphor, and others.
+The crew included affiliated artists such as Madlib's younger brother Oh No, Kankick, Dudley Perkins aka Declaime, M.E.D. aka Medaphoar, and others.
 Madlib's first commercially released music was production for the rap group Tha Alkaholiks in 1993.
 He went on to record music of his own with the group Lootpack.
 Their 12-inch EP Psyche Move was released by Madlib's father in 1995 on a label also called Crate Diggas Palace.
 This record caught the attention of Peanut Butter Wolf, founder of the Stones Throw Records label, who signed the group in 1998.